olSheezy/PageStroller/README.md

 ## Installation

-1. Download or clone this repository
+1. Download/clone this repository or download from https://github.com/olSheezy/PageStroller/releases/ and extract to a folder.
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable **Developer mode** (toggle in top-right)
 4. Click **Load unpacked** and select the project folder
-5. The Page Stroller icon will appear in your toolbar
+5. The Page Stroller icon will appear in your toolbar.
+Pin for conviencen.

 ## Usage